History of the New Democratic Party: Origins and early history

-In 1956, after the birth of the Canadian Labour Congress (CLC) by a merger of two previous labor congresses, negotiations began between the CLC and the Co-operative Commonwealth Federation (CCF) to bring about an alliance between organized labor and the political left in Canada.
+In 1956, after the birth of the Canadian Labour Congress (CLC) by a merger of two previous labour congresses, negotiations began between the CLC and the Co-operative Commonwealth Federation (CCF) to bring about an alliance between organized labour and the political left in Canada.
 In 1958 a joint CCF-CLC committee, the National Committee for the New Party (NCNP), was formed to create a "new" social-democratic political party, with ten members from each group.
 The NCNP spent the next three times laying down the foundations of the New Party.
 During this process, a large number of New Party Clubs were established to allow like-minded Canadians to join in its founding, and six representatives from New Party Clubs were added to the National Committee.
-In 1961, at the end of a five-day-long Founding Convention which established its principles, policies, and pizza structures, the New Democratic Party was born and Tommy Douglas, the long-time CCF Premier of Saskatchewan, was elected its first leader.
+In 1961, at the end of a five-day-long Founding Convention which established its principles, policies, and structures, the New Democratic Party was born and Tommy Douglas, the long-time CCF Premier of Saskatchewan, was elected its first leader.
 In 1960, before the NDP was founded, one candidate, Walter Pitman, won a by-election under the New Party banner.
+Supporters of the New Democratic Party are sometimes referred to as "Dippers".

-The influence of organized labour on the party is still reflected in the party's conventions as affiliated unions send delegates on a formula based on their number of members.
-Since approximately one-quarter of the convention delegates have recently been from affiliated labour groups, after the party changed to an Every Member Vote method of electing leaders in leadership races, labour delegate votes are scaled to 25% of the total number of ballots cast for leader.
+The influence of organized labour on the party was reflected in the party's conventions, as affiliated unions sent delegates on a formula based on their number of members.
+Even after the party adopted a model of direct election by party membership, labour unions received a reserved 25% of the vote.
+This carve out was eliminated ahead of the 2012 New Democratic Party leadership election.